wilsonmar/ansible-macos-setup/README.md

    vi playbook.yml
    </pre>

-   Instead of vi, use another text editor such as atom, code, etc.
+   Alternately, instead of vi, use another text editor such as atom, code, etc.

+3. CAUTION: Do not run this on a Mac you've already configured (used for a while).
+   Create a virtual memory instance of a Mac to run this.

-3. In a Terminal, run the install.sh bootstrap to install the default list of tools and apps defined in Apps/Config:
+   In a Terminal of a brand-new Mac (after operating system installation) run the install.sh bootstrap command to install the default list of tools and apps defined:

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/ansible-macos-setup/master/install.sh)"
    </strong></pre>

+   This runs

    This was test run on OS X Sierra (~10.10.4).